Phlebotomy License Examination in Dallas, Pearsall, San Antonio, Waco, TX

 Infection Control and Safety

 This category contains about 21 questions and has 14% of the total score.
 The questions in this category address on-the-job hygiene.
-The questions address how to control and limit the risk of infection and similar hazards to ensure the safety of patients and phlebotomists.
+The questions tackle ways to control and reduce the risk of infection for patients and phlebotomists, to keep them safe.

 Patient ID and Site Preparation